Rocksrock18/Snake/README.md

 * **Note** - Depending on how many generations you simulate, training can take a long time.
 Smart snakes typically form by generation 30.

+After the training completes, the computer will keep the best snake from the last generation.
+You can then play a normal snake game with the trained snake.

 ### Genetic Algortihm

 Explain what these tests test and why